awsdocs/amazon-vpc-user-guide/doc_source/vpc-nat-gateway.md

 1. The NAT gateway displays in the console\.
 After a few moments, its status changes to `Available`, after which it's ready for you to use\.

 If the NAT gateway goes to a status of `Failed`, there was an error during creation\.
-For more information, see [NAT gateway goes to a status of failed](nat-gateway-troubleshooting.md#nat-gateway-troubleshooting-failed)\.
+For more information, see [NAT gateway creation fails](nat-gateway-troubleshooting.md#nat-gateway-troubleshooting-failed)\.

 ### Updating your route table<a name="nat-gateway-create-route"></a>